Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-09-20-Taro-growth.md

 #### Abstract

-An analysis on kitten weight gain from 4 months to 1 year old and caloric intake
+An analysis on kitten weight gain from 4 months to 1 year old and caloric intake over the same time scale

 #### Materials